-We will conduct our engagement in accordance with Standard on Assurance Engagements ASAE 4400 Agreed-upon Assurance Procedures to Report Factual Findings.
-That standard requires that we comply with ethical requirements applicable to Other Assurance Engagements11, including independence, and plan and perform the agreed procedures to obtain factual findings.
-[If appropriate12: We will apply modified independence requirements agreed with you, which will consist of (describe level of independence to be applied).]
-The procedures which we will conduct will be restricted to those procedures agreed with you and listed below.
-Information acquired by us in the course of our engagement is subject to strict confidentiality requirements and will not be disclosed by us to other parties except as required or allowed for by law or professional standards, or with your express consent.
+We will conduct our engagement in accordance with Standard on Related Services ASRS 4400 Agreed-upon Procedures Engagements to Report Factual Findings.
+That standard requires that we comply with ethical requirements equivalent to Other Assurance Engagements 10, including independence, and plan and perform the agreed procedures to obtain factual findings.
+[If appropriate: We will apply modified

-11 If applicable, reference APES 110 Code of Ethics, Section 291.
+If applicable, reference APES 110 Code of Ethics, Section 291 (Dec 2010).

-12 Modified independence requirements are only permitted under the ethical requirements applicable to other assurance engagements if the intended users of the report (a) are knowledgeable as to the purpose, subject matter information and limitations of the report and (b) explicitly agree to the application of the modified independence requirements.
+Modified independence requirements are only permitted under the ethical requirements applicable to other assurance engagements if the intended users of the report (a) are knowledgeable as to the purpose, subject matter information and limitations of the report and (b) explicitly agree to the application of the modified independence requirements.